takahirohonda/javascript-projects/Gatsby-Ts/tips/development-notes.md

 ## (7) Use react-jsx

-We don't need to import React anymore.
+We don't need to import React any more.
 Add this into `gatsby-node.ts`

 ```ts
 exports.onCreateBabelConfig = ({ actions }: any) => {